 Karla Smith (Integrated Urgent Care)

-Karla is always on the lookout for new talent to join our Integrated Urgent Care teams; this can be working for the 111 service, out of hours, clinical assessment services, urgent treatment centres, minor injury units, and general practices.
+Karla is always on the lookout for new talent to join our Integrated Urgent Care teams; this can be working for the 111 services, out-of-hours, clinical assessment services, urgent treatment centres, minor injury units, and general practices.

 “However, as the restrictions ease and businesses are up and running again, I think our applications will slow down for operational staff and 111.
 While many of our current processes have stayed the same, we’ve been finding new ways to speed them up.
 For instance, receiving ID documents by email and fast-tracking clearing so we’re not as dependent on references.
 This has meant that we’re starting candidates sooner.
 I think this will stay in place as it’s been so beneficial.”